Most long term relationships hit a sexual rut and it often ends up straining the other areas of an otherwise healthy

 Using this perspective, we redefine rigidity and spontaneity.

-Hi!
-Here is a best sex advice I have for women and men.
+Here is the best sex advice I have for women and men.
 Take what you want from it.

 I suggest that couples take the time to re-learn each other’s aging bodies.
 Bodies evolve and change over time.
 What felt good when you got married, may not feel good now.
 Take the time to create a body map with your partner.